evoluteur/structured-filter/README.md

 - an operator
 - one or several values

-For each field the possible operators are determined it's type.
+For each field the possible operators are determined by it's type.

 boolean: